i96751414/libtorrent-go/README.md

         go get github.com/scakemyer/libtorrent-go
         cd ~/go/src/github.com/scakemyer/libtorrent-go

+* Pull the cross-compiler image for your platform:

+        make pull PLATFORM=android-arm

 + Next, you need to prepare Docker environments.
 You can do it with two ways:

         make envs